rajhraval/My100DaysOfSwiftUI/Project 15 - AccessibilityProject/Project15.md

 - Adding and removing accessibility traits
 - Hiding/ignoring and combining/grouping accessibility data
 - Reading the value from controls like Slider

+### Project 15 - Accessibility Project - Day 75 of 100DaysOfSwiftUI

+> Accessibility is not charity.
+Accessibility is not generosity.
+Accessibility is not an amenity.
+Accessibility is not a gratuity.
+You don’t bestow access – you ensure it. - Gregory Mansfield

+Today I practiced on:

+- Adding Accessiblity to GuessTheFlag Project adding label and hints
+- Adding Accessiblity to WordScramble Project combining view into single trait
+- Adding Accessiblity to Bookworkm Project adding and removing traits